 Detecting cancer recurrence before it’s too late

-The Cyclomics team consists of Alessio Marcozzi, Genoveva Heldens, Jeroen de Ridder and Wigard Kloosterman (left to right).
+The Cyclomics team consists of Alessio Marcozzi, Jeroen de Ridder, Wigard Kloosterman, Myrthe Jager, roy Straver and Martin Elferink.

 - Winner Venture Challenge Fall 2017

 - Wigard Kloosterman | email@example.com